-- 1. In September 2012, an amount of £150m in share capital was repatriated to the parent. - Deductions comprise: Goodwill on acquisition of Close Brothers Corporate Finance Holdings Limited, and of the convertibles business of KBC Financial Products £37,277k, prudential valuation adjustments £1,961k and a Free Delivery deduction of £10k - 3.
-Tier 1 capital consists of share capital and reserves, excluding revaluation reserves.
-The Firm has no innovative Tier 1 instruments. - 4.
-Tier 2 capital consists of reserves representing unrealised gains on available for sale assets.
+- 1. Deductions comprise: Goodwill on acquisition of Close Brothers Corporate Finance Holdings Limited, and of the convertibles business of KBC Financial Products £25,524k and prudential valuation adjustments £1,281k - 2.
+Common Equity Tier 1 capital consists of share capital and reserves, including revaluation reserves.
+The Firm has no innovative Tier 1 instruments.

-The Firm's capital resources are primarily Tier 1 capital.
-At 31 March 2013 and during the year, the Firm complied with all externally imposed capital requirements and all gearing rules in accordance with the rules set out in Chapter 2 of the General Prudential Sourcebook (GENPRU) section of the FCA handbook.
+The Firm's capital resources are exclusively Common Equity Tier 1 capital.
+At 31 March 2014 and during the year, the Firm complied with all externally imposed capital requirements and all gearing rules in accordance with the rules set out in Chapter 2 of the General Prudential Sourcebook (GENPRU) section of the FCA handbook.